Jakesta13/Youtube2Gigastone/README.md

 Please keep in mind that if you are running this on a Raspberry Pi it is a really good idea to run it anywhere EXCEPT the SDcard, this script does a lot of write and deletes (Downloading videos, then deletes them after they are moved).

+## To-Do
+* add disable option for IFTTT compatibility rather than having to comment it out manually to disable.

 The gigastone has a "Security Feature" where the usernames and passwords are spoken over plain-text, I found them out via sniffing for traffic to and from their app to connect to it offically, it runs a Telnet and and FTP server.